-But that’s not the only empowering novel Butler’s put her name to.
-While there are countless books to choose from, the Earthseed series (which includes Parable of the Sower and Parable of the Talents) is particularly relevant in today’s climate, as protagonist Laura Olamina flees an evil dystopian leader, settling a new community in Northern California.
+But that’s not the only influential novel Butler’s put her name to.
+While there are countless books to choose from, the Earthseed series (which includes Parable of the Sower and Parable of the Talents) is particularly relevant in today’s climate, as protagonist Lauren Olamina flees an evil dystopian leader, settling a new community in Northern California.

 The Red Magician